 Profits Tax Return - Fair Value Accounting

-Subsequent to the judgment of the Court of Final Appeal in Nice Cheer Investment Limited v CIR, the Department has agreed, as an interim administrative measure while pending review, to accept 2013/14, 2014/15, 2015/16, 2016/17 and 2017/18 profits tax returns in which the assessable profits are computed on a fair value basis.
+Subsequent to the judgment of the Court of Final Appeal in Nice Cheer Investment Limited v CIR, the Department has agreed, as an interim administrative measure, to accept 2013/14 to 2017/18 profits tax returns in which the assessable profits are computed on a fair value basis.

-For taxpayers who adopt a basis period which begins before 1 January 2018 for the year of assessment 2018/19, the Department is prepared to extend the interim administrative measure further to the filing of the 2018/19 profits tax returns.
-That is, the Department agrees to accept the 2018/19 returns in which the assessable profits are computed on a fair value basis.
-Similarly, the Department agrees to re-compute the 2018/19 assessable profits on a fair value basis if the taxpayers subsequently adopt the realisation basis.
+For taxpayers who account for their financial instruments on a fair value basis and adopt a basis period beginning before 1 January 2018 or are temporarily exempted from applying the above specified financial reporting standard (e.g. insurers) before 1 January 2023, the Department is prepared to extend the interim administrative measure further to the filing of the 2018/19 to 2022/23 profits tax returns.
+That is, the Department agrees to accept the 2018/19 to 2022/23 returns in which the assessable profits are computed on a fair value basis.
+Similarly, the Department agrees to re-compute the 2018/19 to 2022/23 assessable profits on a fair value basis if the taxpayers subsequently adopt the realisation basis.
 However, any request for re-computation should be made within the time limits laid down in sections 60 or 70A of the Inland Revenue Ordinance.